Seaforth/MyApp/README.md

 myApp
 =====

+New: Implemented Column Sorting by clicking on the headers

 A meteor project to learn and test features before implementing them in a major other project.
 This app implements a pager for browsing through large record sets.